Whole Food Bellies

 • Email

-This parsnip and cauliflower soup is just bursting with the most beautiful Fall flavors.
-Parsnips are combined with cauliflower, garlic and just a hint of honey for a dish that will warm you from the inside out.
+This cauliflower and parsnip soup is just bursting with the most beautiful Fall flavors.
+Parsnips are combined with cauliflower, garlic, and just a hint of honey for a dish that will warm you from the inside out.
 Serve with toasted hazelnuts for a bit of crunch and some fresh crunchy bread to round out the whole meal.

 close up shot of Cauliflower and Parsnip Soup served in an off white bowl and topped with toasted hazelnuts and microgreens